samuelvisser/dailywire-show-download/README.md

 - Ensures filenames only use ASCII characters for maximum compatibility
 - Configurable download schedule via cron
 - Displays cron job logs in the console for easy monitoring
+- Implemented in Python 3.13 with a clean, modular structure
+- Can be used as a standalone Python package or via Docker

 ## Configuration